-And, while Apple’s at it, we’d like to see it reconsider those speakers.
+And, while it’s at it, we’d like to see Apple reconsider those speakers.
 We get that Apple is going for a thinner design, but the speakers in the older MacBook Pros are considerably better.
-With all the technology they come up with, it would be incredible to get a premium set of speakers that are louder and have better base.
+With all the technology they come up with, it wouldn’t be that hard to get a premium set of speakers that are louder and have better base.

 New Intel processor, more memory

-The MacBook Pro 2018 just got updated with Kaby Lake Refresh and Coffee Lake on the 13-inch and 15-inch, respectively, with the 15-inch touting an Intel Core i9 configuration.
+The MacBook Pro 2018 just got updated with Kaby Lake Refresh and Coffee Lake on the 13-inch, and with the 9th-generation chips on the 15-inch.
 Unfortunately, Intel has already pushed out Whiskey Lake and Amber Lake processors – putting some of the MacBook Pro configurations behind the curve, if only just barely.
 Whiskey Lake, after all, only provides a minimal boost to performance that most users won’t notice.

 At CES 2019, however, Intel announced Ice Lake, its first round of 10nm Sunny Cove processors for laptops.
-We’re expecting to see these chips in late 2019, so if Apple plans to include these next-gen CPUs in its next MacBooks – and it definitely should – it would need to delay the next MacBook Pro until late 2019.
+These chips have already begun shipment, but if Apple plans to include these next-gen CPUs in its next MacBooks, it would need to delay the next MacBook Pro until late 2019.

-If and when that happens, we’re hoping to see Apple phasing out its 7th gen Kaby Lake configurations as well as awarding its 13-inch model a 9th gen Coffee Lake configuration.
+If and when that happens, we’re hoping to see Apple offering both 9th-gen and 10th-gen configurations, as well as awarding one of its 13-inch model a 9th-gen Coffee Lake Refresh configuration.